 The Single Cell Research Initiative (SCRI) is a leading platform for cutting-edge molecular profiling and data analysis, serving the broader Memorial Sloan Kettering community.
-SCRI is led by Dana Pe’er, Chair of the Computational and Systems Biology Program in the Sloan Kettering Institute, and Linas Mazutis.
+SCRI is led by Dana Pe’er, Chair of the Computational and Systems Biology Program in the Sloan Kettering Institute, and Ronan Chaligné.
 Dr. Pe’er pioneered a number of foundational analytical concepts and algorithms in the single-cell field.
-Dr. Mazutis is an inventor of the InDrop microfluidics technology.
-This technology underpins 10× Genomics, the leading platform for single-cell sequencing.
+Dr. Chaligné is an expert in single-cell technologies and their application to biological questions, and has developed methods to profile multiple data types from the same cell.

 Since its inception within the Alan and Sandra Gerry Metastasis and Tumor Ecosystems Center (GMTEC) in 2017, SCRI has grown to serve more than 50 laboratories spanning basic and translational research.
 Our mission is to assimilate emerging technologies in the rapidly advancing fields of single-cell sequencing and imaging-based profiling, in addition to providing robust analytical solutions.
 SCRI hosts a dedicated computational team that benchmarks new tools and generates pipelines to support an expanding set of technologies and data modalities.